 Sam Bankman-Fried found guilty on all counts as jury returns swift verdict

-Bankman-Fried was convicted of charges including wire fraud and conspiracy to commit securities fraud in his case tried in the Southern District of New York.
+Bankman-Fried was convicted of charges including wire fraud including wire fraud and conspiracy to commit securities fraud in his case tried in the Southern District of New York.

+The sentences for the combined counts carry possible prison time of as much as 110 years in prison.

 Bankman-Fried, 31, faced several charges over allegations that he defrauded his customers and investors of billions of dollars in a scheme that prosecutors have called “one of the biggest financial frauds in American history.”